Sighted by Default: Addressing Implicit Vision Assumptions in Real-Time VLM Assistance for BLV Users: Prototype Development: The VIA-Agent

-As illustrated in the RTC pipeline diagram in Fig.~\ref{fig:agent_illustration_body} (right), the mobile application establishes a persistent media stream with the cloud-based agent.
+\textbf{RTC pipeline.} As illustrated in Figure~\ref{fig:system_overview}, the mobile application establishes a persistent media stream with the cloud-based agent.
 The phone continuously streams video from its camera and audio from its microphone to an RTC Gateway.
-The video stream undergoes frame extraction for an image stream, while the audio stream is concurrently transcribed into a text stream by a cloud ASR module.
-Both the image stream and the resulting text stream are fed in parallel to the VIA-Agent Core for analysis.
-The agent processes these continuous inputs to generate incremental textual responses.
-Actionable guidance is formulated as text and sent to a TTS service, which synthesizes an audio stream sent back to the user with minimal delay.
+The video stream undergoes continuous frame extraction to produce an image stream; the audio stream is concurrently transcribed by a cloud Automatic Speech Recognition (ASR) module into a text stream.
+Both streams are fed in parallel to the VIA-Agent Core for analysis.
+The Core processes the continuous inputs to generate incremental textual responses; actionable guidance is forwarded to a Text-to-Speech (TTS) service, which synthesises and streams audio back to the user — maintaining \textbf{Continuity} throughout the interaction cycle.

-We demonstrated this embodiment in a mobile app form factor (see Fig. \ref{fig:RTC_device}) across two key application scenarios: (a) navigation and (b) object retrieval.
-The RTC-based architecture offers two distinct advantages over the MCP prototype: (1) Non-Blocking Interaction: It no longer blocks while awaiting a response, ensuring a fluid and responsive user interface and allowing the user to interact with the device at any time.
-(2) Low-Latency Streaming Feedback: The system streams its response as it is generated, not after it's complete.
-This reduces perceived latency by providing immediate feedback, creating a truly conversational and seamless experience.